Osceola Times Building: Building Description

 Per the NRHP nomination form: "This early twentieth century commercial building is of brick construction and is rectangular shaped with a flat roof.
 On the first story of the façade (west elevation) the original doorways with transoms and plate glass windows appear.
-The door to the right was the entrance for the newspaper offices while the door an the left led to the second floor apartment where the editor and his family Lived.
+The door to the right was the entrance for the newspaper offices while the door on the left led to the second floor apartment where the editor and his family Lived.
 Originally a panel appeared above the first floor plate glass windows which contained "THE OSCEOLA TIMES".
 The second story of the façade is marked by three tall windows w i t h elliptical arched brick lintels.
 Three recessed brick areas above the windows contain decorative vents.
 A brick parapet rises above a dentiled cornice at the top of the building.

 The building was listed on the National Register of Historic Places in 1987.

 On May 18, 2023, Preserve Arkansas, a historic preservation non-profit group, announced that the Osceola Times Building was on its 2023 Most Endangered historical properties list.
 Per the organization's director "The building is vacant and deteriorating rapidly due to a partial roof collapse about a year ago."